 Generate revenue first and then further develop your site as the traffic grows.
 Refining your site and improving the sales funnel is a process of continual improvement.
 It's a job that's never finished.

-This is where things get interesting because once you start engaging with your developer you'll begin discovering opportunities for improvement.
-Money spent on finding those opportunities can lead to profit returns far in excess of your original investment.
+This is where things get interesting because once you start engaging with your developer, you'll begin discovering opportunities for improvement.
+Money spent on finding those opportunities can lead to profit returns far more than your original investment.